Looking for some fun date ideas in London? I’ve got you covered.

 Not only is this a really thoughtful date idea (bring their fave snacks and flowers for bonus points) but it also allows you to get to know someone in a relaxed environment.

 Personally?
-I would opt for Richmond Park as there’s also lots of things to see and do there once you’ve enjoyed your picnic, including spotting deer together.
+We would opt for Richmond Park as there’s also lots of things to see and do there once you’ve enjoyed your picnic, including spotting deer together.
 That said, Victoria Park and Dulwich Park are very pretty options too.

 Relax in a Wine Bar